gobigg/HomeAssistantConfiguration/packages/README.md

 Using two Xiaomi door/window sensors sending notifications when we get mail or packages in mailbox.
 Switch for resetting, delay so that I can press first, then get the mail, if on my way out.

 #### miflora
 Setup for my plant monitors.
-Moved to my hass slave instance on rpi3, since hass.io can't use the Intel Nuc built in ble (yet).

 #### motion_sensors
-Template sensors for pirs and customize to shown with Homebridge.
+Template sensors for pirs.

 #### presence_detection
 Combining device_trackers to determine presence.
 Combined with a python script to update a custom device_tracker from latest update.